its-rahul4000/Projects/README.md

 ### Vertical Motion Analog Computing System

-- Designed an **analog computer using operational amplifiers** to solve second-order differential equations.
+- Designed an **analog computer using operational amplifiers** to solve second-order differential equations representing vertical motion.
 - Implemented **summers, buffers, and integrator circuits** to simulate gravitational, damping, and spring forces.
-- Used **LTSpice simulation** and validated results experimentally with oscilloscope measurements.
+- Simulated the system using **LTSpice** and validated results experimentally using oscilloscope measurements.
-- Demonstrates **physical modeling of dynamic systems using analog circuits**.
+- Demonstrates the use of **analog circuits for physical system modeling**.

 ---